mwbrock/project-python/README.md

 project-python
 ==============
 README

 Copyright © July 2014 by Michael Brock

-This repository (a.k.a. repo) is a collection of Python programs that I wrote while doing my internship as an Instructional Support Specialist at St. Petersburg College's Learning Support Center located on the Clearwater campus in Florida (USA).
-These programs are from the assignments that I assisted other students with during this semester and are intended for educational purposes to help novice Python programmers learn the language's syntax and structure.
-They range from beginner to intermediate in terms of the level of difficulty.
+This repository (a.k.a. repo) is a collection of Python programs that I wrote while doing my internship as an Instructional Support Specialist at the Learning Support Center of St. Petersburg College's Clearwater campus in Florida (USA).
+These programs are from the assignments that I assisted other students with during this semester and are provided here to help novice Python programmers learn the language's syntax and structure.
+They range from beginner to intermediate in terms of the level of difficulty and are intended for educational purposes only.

 As a point of information, I'm not formally trained in Python and am teaching it to myself at this time in order to better help students taking Introduction to Computer Programming.
 So I am not a Python expert by any means and these programs may not be the best way to accomplish the required task.
 However, all of the students that I helped told me that they got "As" on their respective assignments.
 The textbook used for the course is *Starting Out With Python* (2nd ed.) by Tony Gaddis (Pearson, 2012).